 There’s no age limit to petition for a child.
 However, there are vastly different waiting times.
-Basically, if the child is under 18, they’re going to get here pretty quick, less than a year, maybe closer to nine months.
-However, if the child is an adult, then it can vary.
-It can go 10 years or longer depending on the country because there is a limit.
-This is a quota visa.
-There’s a quota set for each country around the world and the countries that send a lot of immigrants here like Philippines and Mexico have very long waiting list.
+If the child is under 18, they will typically receive their visa within nine months.
+However, if the child is over 18, processing times can vary.
+It can take 10 years or longer depending on the country because there is a quota for each visa, which varies by country.
+For example, the Philippines and Mexico have a long waiting list.

-The other caveat to know is that the government does not consider a person a stepchild unless the marriage took place before the child was 18.
-You can’t petition a stepchild if the marriage that created that stepchild happened after the child is 18.
-For example, you marry a lady and she has a child who’s 20, you can’t petition that child because legally they’re not a stepchild because the marriage took place after that child turned 18.
+The other caveat is that the government does not consider a person a stepchild unless the marriage took place before the child was 18-years-old.
+You can’t petition a stepchild if the marriage that created that stepchild happened after the child is 18-years-old.
+For example, if you marry a person who has a child who’s 20-years-old, you can’t petition that child because legally they’re not a stepchild since the marriage took place after that child turned 18.
 So, the bottom line is there’s no age limit, but the length of time can vary dramatically based on the situation and the country.

 If you are a U.S. citizen, you may file Form I-130 for:

-If you are a lawful permanent resident of the United States, You may file Form I-130 for:
+If you are a lawful permanent resident of the United States, you can file Form I-130 for:

-A. Your unmarried child under 21 years of age; and
+- Your unmarried child under 21 years of age.

 - Your unmarried son or daughter 21 years of age or older.